-Any foster parent, social worker or case manager who has searched for a child who has run away from foster care knows the stress, fear, and anxiety associated with finding them.
+Any foster parent, social worker, or case manager who has searched for a child who runs away from foster care knows the stress, fear, and anxiety associated with finding them.

 These statistics make some interesting revelations, including:

 - Most of the runaway foster youth entered care after they turned 12 years old.

 - Most children who run away from their foster care placement have been placed over 3 times.

 - Girls are more likely to run away from care than boys.